clencyc/hakichainfrontendfallback/README.md

 # HakiChain v2.2.1

 HakiChain is a decentralized platform for legal services and intellectual property protection, built on blockchain technology.
-The platform enables secure document management, legal bounties, milestone-based escrow services, and a reputation system for legal professionals.
+The platform enables secure document management, legal bounties, milestone-based escrow services for legal professionals.

 ## 🌟 Features